Unsupervised Unlearning of Concept Drift with Autoencoders: Introduction

-The contributions made in this work are the following: \begin{itemize} \item To the best of our knowledge, we propose for the first time an alternative approach to addressing drift.
-We propose the \textit{concept drift unlearning (CDU)} method which is responsible for learning (completely unsupervised) to revert the data distribution to the state it was before the concept drift had occurred, without the need to modify any of the existing models for each downstream task; this is depicted in Figure~\ref{fig:motivation2}.
+The contributions made in this work are the following: \begin{itemize} \item We propose an unsupervised learning method for global concept drift adaptation based on autoencoders.
+Our method aims to revert the data distribution to the state it was before the concept drift had occurred, without the need to modify or even consider any of the existing downstream models -- i.e. our proposed method is completely model-agnostic.
+Its key advantage is that no ground truth information (e.g., labels in a classification task) is required from human experts.

-\item To realize the potential of the proposed approach and increase its practical impact, we propose to revert the effects of drift in an unsupervised learning manner using autoencoders, a special type of a neural network which learns to reconstruct its input.
-In other words, no ground truth information (e.g., labels in a classification task) is required from human experts.

-\item We conduct a rich experimental study, involving a diverse set of different domains and scenarios, and demonstrate the effectiveness of the proposed approach.
-Specifically, we evaluate our approach in 200 simulated data sets / scenarios from a realistic water distribution network (each corresponding to different drift characteristics) with more than 30 downstream tasks.
-Furthermore, evaluation is performed in an image-related task. \end{itemize}
+\item We conduct empirical evaluations, involving a diverse set of different domains and scenarios, and demonstrate the effectiveness of our proposed method.
+Specifically, we evaluate our method in $200$ simulated data sets / scenarios from a realistic water distribution network (each corresponding to different drift characteristics) with more than $30$ downstream models.
+Furthermore, evaluation is performed in an image-related task as well. \end{itemize}

-The rest of the paper is organized as follows.
-Section~\ref{sec:related} presents the related work.
-Section~\ref{sec:method} discusses our proposed method.
-Section~\ref{sec:exp} describes our experimental study.
-Section~\ref{sec:discussion} discusses important remarks and characteristics of the proposed method.
-Section~\ref{sec:conclusion} concludes this work with some pointers to future directions.
+The remainder of this paper is organized as follows: First (Section~\ref{sec:problem}), we formally introduce the problem of local and global concept adaptation which we are dealing with in this work.
+Next (Section~\ref{sec:related}), we present related and existing work to place our work in the literature.
+In Section~\ref{sec:method} we introduce and describe our proposed method for implementing a global concept drift adaptation using autoencoders, which we empirically evaluate in several case studies (Section~\ref{sec:exp}).
+Section~\ref{sec:discussion} discusses important remarks and characteristics of the proposed method, before Section~\ref{sec:conclusion} concludes this work including some pointers to future directions.